-AWB Section members also have the opportunity to nominate themselves as candidates for election to the AWB Committee that runs AWB.
-Elected on property-casualty ratemaking and loss reserving in Baku, Azerbaijan in 2009 along with two Kazakh actuaries.
-In April 2012, Doug Carey of the SOA's International Section Council advised us that the government of Azerbaijan was beginning a process to consider reforms to its payas-you-go social security system and, at the same time, introduce legislation to enable a private pensions market.
+AWB had conducted a previous course on property-casualty ratemaking and loss reserving in Baku, Azerbaijan in 2009 along with two Kazakh actuaries.
+In April 2012, Doug Carey of the SOA's International Section Council advised us that the government of Azerbaijan was beginning a process to consider reforms to its pay-as-you-go social security system and, at the same time, introduce legislation to enable a private pensions market.
 He also indicated that the Ministry of Finance of Azerbaijan recognized that actuaries in that country did not have the necessary training to support a private pension system and were looking for help to provide an introductory pensions course.
+I was assigned the job of AWB project manager for this potential project.
+Over the next several months AWB worked with the Actuarial Association of Azerbaijan to set up a three-day pensions course in Baku and we explored possible sources of funding.
+The Actuarial Association of Azerbaijan was able to secure funding from the Ministry of Finance of Azerbaijan for all the local costs of the seminar, and AWB split the international travel costs of the three volunteers with the SOA and the SOA International Section.